Articles on: Gaming Consoles

 • Micro USB Cable

-• PlayAbility Adaptive Receiver Firmware (Bluetooth-enabled)
+• PlayAbility Adaptive Receiver Firmware (XAC USB version)

 (Download the latest .uf2 file from the PlayAbility firmware releases.)